 - To identify potential markets you are not currently tapping into

-- Optimise your website to enhance user experience and increase conversions
+- Optimize your website to enhance user experience and increase conversions

 - Construct marketing strategies based on the behavior and attributes of your visitors

-All these info might be a bit of a headache I know, take it slow and you’ll be on your way to extracting super valuable info to skyrocket your growth!
+All this info might be a bit of a headache I know, take it slow and you’ll be on your way to extracting super valuable info to skyrocket your growth!

 Every time I open Google Analytics my hand automatically goes and clicks on the Acquisition report.